ned14/tnfox/ReadMe.txt

 Issues:
 -=-=-=-
-1: BUILDING HAS NOT BEEN TESTED ON APPLE MAC OS X
-This release has not been built on Apple Mac OS X due to a current lack of test hardware.
-There is no reason why it shouldn't work as well as v0.87 however.

-2: THE PYTHON BINDINGS WERE RECENTLY REIMPLEMENTED
+1: THE PYTHON BINDINGS WERE RECENTLY REIMPLEMENTED
 The new pyplusplus solution will be far superior in the long run, but as yet it's still not quite working.
+Furthermore, py3k is just around the corner and Boost.Python is being updated to support it thanks to Google's Summer of Code.
 Hence the bindings have NOT been supplied with this release.

-3: THERE ARE SOME KNOWN BUGS ON CERTAIN PLATFORMS
+2: THERE ARE SOME KNOWN BUGS ON CERTAIN PLATFORMS
 See per-platform documentation and Todo.txt for a list of known bugs.